 There’s no national bus company, though a few regional ones do operate beyond their own immediate area.
 Bus terminals or autostazione, are often conveniently located next to the train station; wherever possible we’ve detailed their whereabouts in the text.
 In smaller towns and villages, most buses pull in at the central piazza; timetables are widely available.
 Buy tickets immediately before you travel from the bus station ticket office, or on the bus itself; on longer hauls you can try to buy them in advance online direct from the bus company, but seat reservations are not normally possible.
 If you want to get off, ask Posso scendere?; “the next stop” is la prossima fermata.

 City buses are always cheap, usually costing a flat fare of around €1.
 Tickets are commonly available from newsagents and tobacconists, but also from anywhere displaying a sticker saying “tickets” or “biglietti”, including many campsite shops and hotel front desks.
 Once on board, you must validate your ticket in the machine at the front or back of the bus.
 The whole system is based on trust, though in most cities checks for fare-dodging are regularly made, and hefty spot-fines are levied against offenders.
-Several cities, including Rome, now allow you to buy tickets on board – usually for a supplement of 50c.
-A useful site is w busstation.net/main/busita.htm, which has links to websites of hundreds of Italian bus companies.
+Several cities, including Rome, now allow you to buy tickets on board – usually for a small supplement.

 Travelling by car in Italy is relatively painless, though cities and their ring roads can be hard work.
-The roads are good, the motorway network very comprehensive, and the notorious Italian drivers rather less erratic than their reputation suggests – except in Sicily and the south.
+The roads are good, the motorway network very comprehensive, and the notorious Italian drivers rather less erratic than their reputation suggests – in the north of the country at least.
 The best plan is to avoid driving in cities as much as possible; the congestion, proliferation of complex one-way systems and confusing signage can make it a nightmare.